-CMC Markets is an internationally regulated broker with an army of clients in the UK, Australia, and 70+ other countries.
+CMC Markets is an internationally regulated broker with an army of clients in the UK, Australia, Canada and 70+ other countries.

 This regulated online broker offers 11,000+ contracts-for-difference (CFD) and spread betting instruments for both retail and professional traders.